Menu

 When your repayment terms on other types of home loans take you past the retirement age, lenders will enquire about your repayment strategy.
 They’ll want to know you have a pension pot that can support your lifestyle and that it can be used to afford the monthly repayments.

-For those with a problematic credit history, that can also hinder your ability to access traditional finance options.
+For those with a problematic credit history, this can also hinder your ability to access traditional finance options.

 For home adaptations that would allow you to remain in your home in later life, those are the types of scenarios where equity release can be beneficial.

 That being said; so too can downsizing to a better-suited accommodation.
-There are a variety of lending options suitable for later-life borrowing, some of which can be a more affordable borrowing method.
+There are a variety of lending options suitable for later-life borrowing, some of which can be more affordable borrowing methods.

 As equity release is highly regulated and requires plan providers to include a no negative equity guarantee among other safety features to protect your financial well-being and your loved ones, it’s always a requirement to speak with a professional equity release adviser.

 This ensures you have explored all your options and reached a joint conclusion that equity release is indeed a viable option for home improvement loans.
-If there are other options better suited, those are always discussed with you prior to equity release plans.
+If other options are better suited, those are always discussed with you before equity release plans are considered.

 Can I Use Equity Release To Pay For An Extension?

-Yes, you can use equity release to pay for an extension – but there are a few things you need to take into consideration first.
+Yes, you can use equity release to pay for an extension, but there are a few things you need to consider first.

-First and foremost, when using equity release, you essentially take out a loan against your home’s value.
+First and foremost, when using equity release, you essentially take out a loan against the value of your home.
 This means that the amount of debt will increase over time due to interest being applied to the outstanding balance.

-Therefore it’s important to make sure that whatever equity release plan you choose is sustainable in the long run so that any future plans don’t become difficult or unaffordable.
+Therefore, it’s essential to ensure that the equity release plan you choose is sustainable in the long run, so that any plans don’t become difficult or unaffordable.

-Also, consider how large (or small) of an extension project this will be – as this may impact how much money needs borrowing and potentially how long/what type of loan would best suit your needs in order to make these payments without having too much difficulty down the line.
+Also, consider how large (or small) an extension project this will be, as this may impact how much money needs borrowing and potentially how long/what type of loan would best suit your needs to make these payments without having too much difficulty down the line.

-Depending on its size, it may even be worth budgeting for smaller renovations at first before fully committing yourself to invest heavily in such a project with only one source of funding available.
+Depending on its size, it may even be worth budgeting for minor renovations at first before fully committing to invest heavily in such a project, given that only one source of funding is available.

 Determining the Costs Using an Equity Release Calculator

-When comparing various equity release plans for home improvements or any other reason you need to raise capital, one of the terms the majority of people will search online for is an equity release calculator.
+When comparing various equity release plans for home improvements or any other reason you need to raise capital, one of the terms most people will search for online is an equity release calculator.

-These are available for a number of providers and brokers, but they aren’t always reliable.
-A lot of brokers have an online calculator that lets you put in data about your home’s value, the amount you have left to repay on your mortgage, your age, whether you’re a single or joint applicant, in retirement or nearing retirement and the list could go on.
+These are available for several providers and brokers, but they aren’t always reliable.
+A lot of brokers have an online calculator that lets you put in data about your home’s value, the amount you have left to repay on your mortgage, your age, whether you’re a single or joint loan applicant, in retirement or nearing retirement and the list could go on.

 What you can find once you’ve put in all your personal data is that you need to input a valid email address and/or phone number to get your personalised calculation detailing what you could borrow based on the details you provided.